martinzokov/hostr-stack/docs/post-deploy-wiring.md

 4. Create IAM credentials for useSend.
 5. Start broad enough to prove the flow, then narrow permissions for production.

-Set these in `/opt/hostr-stack/.env` or the `usesend` compose environment in
+Open the `usesend` compose service in Dokploy and set:
-Dokploy:

 ```sh
 AWS_DEFAULT_REGION=<aws-region>